billbillbilly/viewscape/README.md

 ## Introduction

-The goal of viewscape package is to provide an accessible method of carrying out landscape spatial analysis based on the viewshed within the R environment.
-The viewscape R pacakge can currently be installed via github.
+The goal of `viewscape` package is to provide an accessible method of carrying out landscape spatial analysis based on the viewshed within the R environment.
+The viewscape R package can currently be installed via github.

 ## Intallation